 The CellProfiler team has developed several educational resources to introduce people to the joy of answering important biomedical research questions using software.
-Biological image analysis is interdisciplinary - it concretely demonstrates mathematics and computer science to students in the context of high-impact biomedical research.
+Biological image analysis concretely and visually demonstrates mathematics and computer science to students in the context of high-impact biomedical research.

 BLOSSOMS (Blended Learning Science or Math Studies) is a large, free repository of video modules for high school math and science classes created by “star” teachers from around the world.
 Each video is designed for viewing in brief segments, allowing the in-class teacher between segments to engage the class in an active, goal-oriented exercise.
 The goal is not just to learn about an exciting area of science but also to develop deeper and richer thinking skills.